Things To Do

 Football

-Football is one of the most popular sports in Dalkeith, with various local clubs and leagues active in the area.
+Football (soccer) is the most popular sport in Dalkeith, with local clubs and teams actively participating in regional leagues.

 Rugby